jcpowermac/hanlon-wiki/Installation.md

 If Puppet is running in a standalone environment without a Puppet master server, simply apply the tests manifests to install razor:

     puppet apply /etc/puppet/modules/razor/tests/init.pp --verbose

+Note: installation issues with the puppet module should be filed in the [puppetlabs-razor project](https://github.com/puppetlabs/puppetlabs-razor/issues).